Gerard Jones (football coach): Coaching career

 Since leaving Bristol Rovers in 2018, Jones joined United States Soccer Federation as a nationally licensed Coach Educator, having been identified by USSF to deliver nationally accredited coach education courses through Eastern New York State Soccer Association and other state associations.
 As a published author in communication psychology through the use of Game-calls with a focus on the use of feedback, Jones has presented at several coaching conferences and events, which includes as a Guest Presenter at the Kentucky Youth Soccer Association "Soccer Learning University" conference in 2020, one of the United States Soccer Federation State Soccer Association sharing insight into his 4-Cs Coaching Approach which guides his coaching philosophy.

 Jones joined the Royal Moroccan Football Federation recruited by Osian Roberts as an Elite Coach Educator (Formateur des Entraîneurs) in Feb 2020.

 He became a Director of Coaching at Major League Soccer Sporting Kansas City. in 2022.

-In the summer of 2025, he left Sporting KC to become the Head Coach of Visakha FC in the Cambodian Premier League.
+In the summer of 2025, he left Sporting KC to become the Head Coach of Visakha in the Cambodian Premier League.

+He currently serves as Head of Youth & Development Coach for the BFF, overseeing the men's national youth pathway from under-14 to under-23 level.
+He also serves as Head Coach of the Bangladesh under-17 and under-20 national teams.

+Appointed in June 2026 following a competitive international recruitment process involving 115 applicants.
+Jones was ranked first following interviews with five finalists and selected ahead of a candidate pool that included several high profiles including AFC Pro Licence holders and former international players.

+Early life, education and awards

-Coaching career
+Early career

 Jones started his coaching career in schools and community programs, later going on to launch his own coaching business Gerard School of Football.
 He then coached at various non-league youth and reserve teams, alongside college and university programs, and later became an Academy Coach at Rochdale A.F.C and First Team Manager at Eccleshill United F.C.